EduardoZepeda/coffee-bytes-hugo/content/posts/pruebo-chatgpt-3-con-desafios-de-codigo-de-codewars/index.en.md

 ### Is ChatGPT a threat to programmers?

 Do I think ChatGPT represents is going to put a lot of jobs on the line?
-Yes, I think ChatGPT will trouble most jobs (not necessarily those related to code) that are not challenging and whose difficulty lies in a simple google search, or automatable tasks, requiring simple reasoning.
+Yes, but also because we may be in the middle of an [AI bubble](/en/the-rise-and-fall-of-the-ai-bubble/) I think ChatGPT will trouble most jobs (not necessarily those related to code) that are not challenging and whose difficulty lies in a simple google search, or automatable tasks, requiring simple reasoning.
 However, I believe that it is not the veracity of its answers, but its chat-like interface, and the immediacy of its answers, that could make it quite popular.